 However, we'd like to once again emphasize that depending on the products or services on your marketplace, these filters can be different.

 Sometimes, you may need to add a whole lot of different filters to narrow down the search request as much as possible.

 Let’s take any clothes marketplace as an example where the range of items is wide.
-The filters can be by category, price, brand, size, fabric, color, the purpose of use (business clothes, casual, for the beach, etc.), and so on.
+The filters can be by category, price, brand, size, fabric, color, the purpose of use (business clothes, casual, beach, etc.), and so on.

 # 4: Product Screen 📖